maidsafe-archive/maidsafe-examples/gitbook_src/en/README.md

     include(${MaidSafeExport})

-The above code requires that cmake for this project be run with: “-DMAIDSAFE_BINARY_DIR=<path to MaidSafe super project build folder>” and it will accordingly import all of the MaidSafe targets into the new project’s scope to link against.
+CMake for this project needs to be run with: `-DMAIDSAFE_BINARY_DIR=<path to MaidSafe Super-Project build folder>`.
+This will import all the MaidSafe targets into the new project’s scope to link against.

-So in the new project if we have a main.cc that we want to link against the API project, all we need to add extra to this CMakeLists.txt file would be:
+To link against the API project, we need to add the following:

     add_executable(${ProjectName} main.cc)
     target_link_libraries(${ProjectName} maidsafe_api)

-That’s it for the entire CMakeLists.txt file.
-You can now choose to link against any of your required libs from the super project and get your project going.
-Good luck!!!
+You can now choose to link against any of your required libraries from the Super-Project and get your project going.
+Good luck!

-All MaidSafe-Examples that come with code snippets use this approach to link to their required libs.
+All MaidSafe-Examples that come with code snippets use this approach to link to their required libraries.